 ================= CORE DUMP START ================= <body of base64-encoded core dump, save it to file on disk> ================= CORE DUMP END ===================

 It is possible situation that at the moment of crash some tasks or/and crashed task itself have one or more ROM functions in their callstacks.
-Since ROM is not part of the program ELF it will be impossible for GDB to parse such callstacks, because it tries to analyse functions’ prologues to acomplish that.
+Since ROM is not part of the program ELF it will be impossible for GDB to parse such callstacks, because it tries to analyse functions’ prologues to accomplish that.
 In that case callstack printing will be broken with error message at the first ROM function.
-To overcome this issue you can use ROM ELF provided by Espressif (https://dl.espressif.com/dl/esp32_rom.elf) and pass it to ‘espcoredump.py’.
+To overcome this issue, ROM ELF provided by Espressif is loaded automatically based on the target and its revision.
+More details about ROM ELFs can be found here.

 Sometimes you want to read the last value of a variable to understand the root cause of a crash.
 Core dump supports retrieving variable data over GDB by attributing special notations declared variables.